adhooge/adhooge.github.io/CUSTOMIZE.md

 │       └── 📄 resume_LANG.json: CV in JSON format (https://jsonresume.org/)
 ├── 📂 _bibliography/
 │   └── 📄 papers.bib: bibliography in BibTeX format
-├── 📂 _books/: contains the bookshelf pages
-│   └── 📂 LANG/: must have one for each language defined in _config.yml
 ├── 📄 _config.yml: the configuration file of the template
 ├── 📂 _data/: contains some of the data used in the template │   ├── 📂 LANG/: data for the LANG version.
 Must have one for each language defined in _config.yml